-2.1.3 In the event that the Gaining Registrar relies on an electronic process to obtain this authorization the acceptable forms of identity would include:
+2.1.3.1 In the event that the Gaining Registrar relies on an electronic process to obtain this authorization the acceptable forms of identity would include:

-Electronic signature in conformance with national legislation, in the location of the Gaining Registrar (if such legislation exists).
+(a) Electronic signature in conformance with national legislation, in the location of the Gaining Registrar (if such legislation exists).

 Consent from an individual or entity that has an email address matching the Transfer Contact email address.